ua-eas/katt-kaiki/README.md

 * Look at `features/support/env.rb` for various environment variables that can be used.
 * `envs.json` is a way to store environment names and use them in tests.
-* `apps.json` is a way to store application names and use them in tests.
   A lot of this is hardcoded U of A stuff.
 * On Linux systems, the xvfb package allows the Headless gem to do its thing.